IJSComplexMatter/dtmm/doc/optimization.rst

 Numba cache
 -----------

 Numba allows caching of compiled functions.
-If *DTMM_TARGET_PARALLEL* environment variable is not defined, all compiled functions are cached and stored in your home directory for faster import by default.
 For debugging purposes, you can enable/disable caching with *DTMM_NUMBA_CACHE* environment variable.
 To disable caching (enabled by default):

 .. doctest::

    >>> os.environ["DTMM_NUMBA_CACHE"]  = "0"

-Cached files are stored in *.dtmm/numba_cache*  in user's home directory.
-You can remove this folder to force recompilation.
 To enable/disable caching you can modify the configuration file (see below).
+The cached files are stored in `__pycache__` folder in the package's root directory.

 FFT optimization
 ----------------